Making an application

-If VCAT decides there is no suitable person available to act as guardian or administrator, it can appoint the Public Advocate as guardian and an organisation as administrator, such as State Trustees Limited or a private trustee company.
+If VCAT decides there is no suitable person available to act as an administrator, it can appoint an organisation as administrator, such as State Trustees Limited or a private trustee company.

 The Public Advocate is not appointed as an administrator.